Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

 \subsubsection{Preliminary notation}

 Let $q \in Q$ represent the occupancy state of a system.
 The intervals

 form a partition of $[0, 1)$ and have lengths which are proportional to the number of server pools with exactly $i - 1$ tasks.
-In addition, if $q(\ell) < 1$ for some $\ell \in \N$, representing the threshold, then we may also partition $[0, 1)$ into the intervals
+If $q(\ell) < 1$ for some $\ell \in \N$, representing the threshold, then $[0, 1)$ may also be partitioned into the intervals